yizhanyun/yx/README.md

 #### Static files

-Duosite mandates url starts with `/static/`  or `/bundle/` as static files and will be served as is, not subject to any other interpretation or redirect.
+yx mandates url starts with `/static/`  or `/bundle/` as static files and will be served as is, not subject to any other interpretation or redirect.

 `static` is intended for static files requiring no processing.
 They should be managed by source control tools.